Alleppey is a part of this one week Kerala itinerary.

 Of course, you will also need to make sure you stay at a guesthouse with a kitchen!

-These are the 2 grocery stores I frequented in town:
+These are the 2 grocery stores in Alleppey that I frequented in town:

 - Bismi Hypermarket